• Home

 ≈ Leave a comment

-Welcome to the some discussion about the upcoming 5th Revolution in the US, which I’ve titled the “Revenge Revolution.”
-For more about the Revenge Revolution and the author, Entry #1.
+Welcome to a discussion about the upcoming 5th Revolution in the US, which I’ve titled the “Revenge Revolution.”
+For more about the Revenge Revolution and the author, click “About the Author” tab.
 Periodically I write a “sense check” to assess whether a revolution in the US is possible or whether the entire exercise is based on a statistical aberration — i.e., a roughly 50-year cycle between major upheavals in the US.
-Entry #400 was the most recent “sense check.”
+The previous “sense check” was ENTRY #500.

-Interested in more info about climate change, what’s required to electrify a fleet of cars/trucks, what it was like to work day-to-day with Lee Iacocca and an array of other topics?
-Visit another page of this website, https://usrevolution5.com/jrd-thought-comments/
+Other Topics.
+Interested in more info about climate change, what’s required to electrify a fleet of cars/trucks, and an array of other topics, visit another page of this website, https://usrevolution5.com/jrd-thought-comments/

 ≈ Leave a comment